Take a Virtual Tour

 Entrance to Labor and Delivery

 Labor and Delivery is on the second floor of the Main hospital building, near the North entrance located along Randol Mill Road (near the Emergency Room).
 There is an overhang where you can drop off the mother before parking your car.
-The Labor and Delivery and mother/baby units can be found by taking the D or E elevators to the second floor.
+The Labor and Delivery unit can be found by taking the D or E elevators to the second floor.

 Where to Park